• Skip to main content

 If you can’t find vermicelli use orzo pasta in the recipe.

-Can I add vegetables to the rice?
+Can you add vegetables to the rice?

 Making this for holiday dinner table?